nova-550/simple-python-calculator/README.md

 # simple-python-calculator
-A simple Command-Line Interface (CLI) based Calculator using Python This code is efficient of performing following operations:
+A simple Command-Line Interface (CLI) based Calculator using Python.<br>
+This code is efficient of performing following operations:
     ● Addition
     ● Subtraction